BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 While Shopify applies strict limits to the number of users who can log in and manage a store (these range from just 1 on the ‘Starter’ and ‘Basic’ plans to 15 on the ‘Advanced’ plan), BigCommerce allows you to create an unlimited number of staff accounts for your store — on any plan.

-So any business with a large number of individuals who need access to a store’s backend will definitely appreciate the flexibility provided in this area by BigCommerce.
+Any business needing to grant multiple users access to a store’s backend will definitely appreciate the flexibility provided in this area by BigCommerce.

 Marketing and SEO